 A need-based financial aid award represents the results of using the formula and principles outlined previously.
 If errors are made in the annual reporting or calculation of data, or if family circumstances have changed, aid awards can be reconsidered.
 However, we cannot make adjustments which would require exceptions to the standard principles and practices we use for all families.

-You may request reconsideration if your circumstances have changed since the filing of the FAFSA and supplemental financial aid forms.
+You may request reconsideration if your circumstances have changed since filing your DGSOM Financial Aid Application, including your FAFSA and Institutional Applications.
 Examples of the changes in circumstances which can be considered by the Financial Aid Committee are:

 Since the following factors would cause a violation of the principles of need analysis which apply to all families, the Committee will not give reconsideration due to: